allennguyen01/Silent-Owl/README.md

 <img src="src\java\images\silentowl4.png" align = "center" style="margin: 0 auto;" />

-If the noise level goes over the limit, a warning sound is played in your headset device
+If the noise level goes over the limit, a warning sound is played in your headset device.